rcghpge/annum-tab/README.md

 ```bash
 uv install
 ```
-A requirements.txt file is guven as well.
+A requirements.txt file is given as well.

 ---